simonxin/sentinel-like-queries-for-mooncake/README.md

 # Deploy the Sentinel like Hunting Queries to your Azure subscription in Mooncake:
-Use below template to deploy the Azure Sentinel Like Detection Rules to your Azure subscription:
+Use below template to deploy the Azure Sentinel Like Hunting Queries to your Azure subscription:
 <a href="https://portal.azure.cn/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FSimonXin%2Fsentinel-like-queries-for-mooncake%2Fmaster%2Fquery%2FSentinel-Insight-Hunting.json"
 target="_blank">
     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a>

+This template requires two parameters:
+For location, please use chinaeast2 only.
+Forworkspace, please input your target workspace which you have to import the sentinel like queries.

 # steps to clean up the sentinel searches
 You may use the below steps to cleanup the imported Log Analytics searches: